Choosing a law school is a highly personal decision, and career-related matters are important factors to consider.

 - Employment Summary Report for 2010 Graduates: A detailed analysis of hiring for the 2010 class at nine months after graduation submitted to the ABA.

 Under NALP — the Association for Legal Career Professionals — standards, law schools may not offer career services to first-year law students before Oct.
 15. This permits students to focus their attention on their studies and adjust to their new environment.
 Therefore, the first time we meet with first-year law students is at their mandatory 1L Career Kick-Off and Orientation, which takes place in early November.
-At that time, the first-year law students will be introduced to the fundamentals of a legal job search and the services and support that the Career Planning and Placement Office offers.
+At that time, the first-year law students will be introduced to the fundamentals of a legal job search and the services and support that the CP&P Office offers.

 For second and third-year students, FIU Law hosts a recruitment program during the late summer and throughout the fall.
 During the spring semester, we host a smaller recruitment program that is open to all students, including first-year students.
 Recruiting organizations include large, medium and small law firms, corporations, and public interest and government agencies.
 Instead of interviewing on campus, many employers choose to post job listings for part-time positions, as well as summer and post-graduate employment opportunities.